ethersheet-collective/EtherSheet/README.md

 Join the project or see it in action at http://www.ethersheet.org

-#Installing
+#For Users
-1. Download or git clone Ethersheet onto your server.
+1. Download the latest version of ethesheet from https://ethersheet.org/releases/ethersheet_latest.tgz
-2. run the following command `npm install`
+2. Unpack the tarball and run the script named `install.sh`
-3. copy examples/config-example.js to config.js in the main project directory
+3. run npm start and navigate to localhost:8080

-4. edit config and put in the database name as well as the username and password
+## Verifying the package
-5. run npm start and navigate to localhost:8080
+You can verify the authenticity of the tarball by checking its signature with our gpg key.
+You can always find the latest signature file at https://ethersheet.org/releases/ethersheet_latest.tgz.sig and you can find our key at https://ethersheet.org/static/ethersheet_gpg_key.asc

-#Developing
+#For Developers
 1. Run the following command in your terminal:
 `curl https://raw.githubusercontent.com/ethersheet-collective/EtherSheet/master/dev_install.sh | bash`
 2. copy examples/config-example.js to config.js in the EtherSheet directory